kicito/jolie-packages-demo/README.md

 - B(1.0.0) -> []
 - B(1.1.0) -> []

-The result from running `npm install` from given dependency graph would yeild following structure of `node_modules`
+The result from running `npm install` from given dependency graph would yield following structure of `node_modules`

 ```
 . (root)